mbaumer/us_hep_funding/docs/_states/NJ.md

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-In the past 5 years, this district has received: $784,575.00 in NSF MPS grants.
+In the past 6 years, this district has received: $843,009.00 in NSF MPS grants.
                                                   Amount ($)
 Institution                                 Year
 ROWAN UNIVERSITY                            2012       93075
                                             2013      280000
                                             2014      250000
 RUTGERS, THE STATE UNIVERSITY OF NEW JERSEY 2012      161500
+Rutgers U Camden                            2015       58434
 ```
 ---
 <a name="NJ-02"></a>
 [Back to top](#top)
-## NJ-02 -- Rep. Frank LoBiondo (R) -- [Wikipedia](https://en.wikipedia.org/wiki/NJ-02)
+## NJ-02 -- Rep. Frank A. LoBiondo (R) -- [Wikipedia](https://en.wikipedia.org/wiki/NJ-02)
 ### Committees
-Frank LoBiondo is not on any of our key committees
+Frank A. LoBiondo is not on any of our key committees

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-In the past 5 years, this district has received: $24,000.00 in SC contracts.
+In the past 6 years, this district has received: $24,000.00 in SC contracts.
                                    Amount ($)
 vendorname            fiscal_year
 DOSZKOCS, TAMAS ENDRE 2012              24000
 ```
 ### NSF MPS Grants
 ```
-This district received no NSF MPS grants from 2012-2016
+This district received no NSF MPS grants from 2012-2017
 ```
 ---
 <a name="NJ-03"></a>
 [Back to top](#top)
-## NJ-03 -- Rep. Tom MacArthur (R) -- [Wikipedia](https://en.wikipedia.org/wiki/NJ-03)
+## NJ-03 -- Rep. Thomas MacArthur (R) -- [Wikipedia](https://en.wikipedia.org/wiki/NJ-03)
 ### Committees
-Tom MacArthur is not on any of our key committees
+Thomas MacArthur is not on any of our key committees

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-This district received no NSF MPS grants from 2012-2016
+This district received no NSF MPS grants from 2012-2017
 ```
 ---
 <a name="NJ-04"></a>
 [Back to top](#top)
-## NJ-04 -- Rep. Christopher Smith (R) -- [Wikipedia](https://en.wikipedia.org/wiki/NJ-04)
+## NJ-04 -- Rep. Christopher H. Smith (R) -- [Wikipedia](https://en.wikipedia.org/wiki/NJ-04)
 ### Committees
-Christopher Smith is not on any of our key committees
+Christopher H. Smith is not on any of our key committees

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-This district received no NSF MPS grants from 2012-2016
+This district received no NSF MPS grants from 2012-2017
 ```
 ---
 <a name="NJ-05"></a>